01 of 12

 Make and Dress Clothespin Dolls

 Clothespin or clothes peg dolls with wooden bead heads are easy to customize and dress.
-The tutorial that follows will show you the basic steps for making a doll, along with a range of easy ways to make facial features and hair styles for your dolls.
+The tutorial that follows will show you the basic steps for making a doll, along with a range of easy ways to make facial features and hairstyles for your dolls.
 The doll's shown here have been made as decorations for Mother's Day, and feature various ethnic groups and costumes to represent mother's from around the world.
-For the special costumes see the:

 There are also instructions for making a clothespin groom and a clothespin bride.
 Use this link to view the complete list of clothespin doll projects.